Social welfare in Mexico: Socio-economic & Gender-based Disparities in Healthcare

+Filling the Gaps: Social Welfare Programs for Minority Women

+For women, several programs exist, like the “Programa para el Adelanto, Bienestar e Igualdad de las Mujeres (PROABUM)", enhancing women’s rights through financial aid and other forms of support, with a particular focus on reproductive health, leadership development, empowerment, and institutional strengthening.

+Founded and supported by the Mexican federal government through INMUJERES, the program prioritizes low-income and marginalized women and offers prompt assistance to those in need of access to reproductive healthcare and support services.
+Through a network of Centros para el Desarrollo de las Mujeres (CDM) located in 11 towns in Mexico City, PROABIM provides services like healthcare access initiatives, economic empowerment programs, and legal consultation.
+These centers collaborate with local organizations to handle systemic issues, such as obstetric violence.
+Additionally, this program operates year-round and is evaluated on a regular basis through reports on its initiatives and results.
+This helps measure its impact and point out areas that need improvement.
+However, its accessibility for women from various socioeconomic backgrounds is still a crucial topic of evaluation.

+As outlined in their “objectives” and “themes” section of their program overview, the “Coinversión para el Bienestar de las Mujeres” program acknowledges the importance of recognizing relationships between ethnic/racial qualities and gender in creating barriers to equal social and economic opportunities.
+Based on these connections, their services are structured, focusing on strengthening pre-existing organizations and promoting their call for equality in fields such as healthcare.

+This program contributes to solving socio-economic and gender-based issues through financially advocating for organizations dedicated to confronting these challenges.
+Through funding, it prioritizes initiatives assisting young, adolescent, and elderly minority women.
+This also includes indigenous, LGBT+, and disabled women who are particularly susceptible to obstetric violence.
+For instance, it funds organizations focused on advancing public awareness of women’s reproductive rights and resources for approaching all forms of violence (including obstetric violence).
+On an institutional level, it supports organizations pushing for political reform that will ultimately make healthcare resources more easily accessible.

 Social welfare for children

 Children in Mexico can also apply for social welfare, depending on their circumstances.
 One protection available to them is the DIF (Desarrollo Integral de la Familia), which is a program for family services that are state-run.
 Children can also benefit from the Prospera program (formerly known as Oportunidades) as mentioned above.
 According to a study by IFPRI, the International Food Policy Research Institute, Prospera has positively improved factors such as school enrollment, health appointment attendance, and children’s nutrition.
 For example, enrollment in school for Prospera children has increased significantly, with girls increasing by 20% and boys increasing by 10%.
 Some recent program advances have refocused assistance toward children in both rural and urban areas; originally, it was only set up to serve rural children.
 Now, more children have access to this assistance.
 Overall, the social welfare of children has been improved by these measures.